AdeptusAstartes/BackstageISS/README.md

 ## Purpose
 This demo project is intended to demonstrate my iOS coding style and architecture preferences.

+## SwiftUI Version
+The SwiftUI version can be found in the `ISSTrackerDemoSwiftUI` folder.
+It shares most of the common code directly with the UIKit version (models, API requests, etc.) but uses Swift Concurrency-based  code as that is my preference now over closure-based code.
+It also uses a view model with combine-based published properties.
+Despite its limitations and quirks, SwiftUI is my preference for development going forward.

 ## UIKit Version
 The UIKit version can be found in the `ISSTrackerDemo` folder.
 It does not use story boards because story boards are a huge mess and are only viable if you're making a toy app.
 My preference is to use individual nibs with `UIViewController`s (and sometimes `UIView` nibs also) because I like to take advantage of autolayout and being able to lay things out visually.
 So in my opinion this is the optimal way to harness the power of nibs without being limited by story boards.

-## SwiftUI Version
-The SwiftUI version can be found in the `ISSTrackerDemoSwiftUI` folder.
-It shares most of the common code directly with the UIKit version (models, API requests, etc.) but uses Swift Concurrency-based  code as that is my preference now over closure-based code.
-It also uses a view model with combine-based published properties.

 ## App Architecture